arosenkranz/scenarios/notebook-api-lab/00-intro.md

 In this lab, you'll learn how to use Datadog and the Datadog API to build a notebook that holds both metric data and software release notes for an application.
 This will give you a more complete picture of the state of your application and help you make more informed decisions about where time should be spent.

-Not only will you create and update a notebook, but you’ll also learn the different methods of sharing a notebook with colleagues or stakeholders, allowing your team to use Datadog as a central hub for reporting and monitoring your services to help discover trends and enhance workflows.
+You’ll also learn the different methods of sharing a notebook with colleagues or stakeholders, allowing your team to use Datadog as a central hub for reporting and monitoring your services to help discover trends and enhance workflows.

 **Learning Objectives**
 1. Use Datadog to build a new notebook that displays metrics for an application.